-At around 8 AM, the employees received 97 emails notifying them that Power Peg, the defunct system that was being used at the time, wasn’t set up properly.
-But, this warning wasn’t taken too seriously.
+At around 8 AM, the employees received 97 emails with the information that Power Peg, the defunct system they were using at the time, wasn’t set up properly.
+But, they didn’t take this warning very seriously.

 The software was set to work only with a few stocks, with the buy/sell points well outside where the markets were trading at the moment to be certain that nothing would actually execute.